galaxyproject/galaxy_mentor_network/Mentorship Guidelines.md

 <img src="https://user-images.githubusercontent.com/82679007/150870419-21f7d802-0e40-4a0c-b16a-17f37a18115c.png" alt="The Galaxy Mentor Network logo." width="400"  align="right" />

 # Galaxy Mentorship Network Guidelines

 Welcome to the Galaxy Community Mentorship Program designed to help community members who may be bioinformaticians, data analysts, students, programmers, e.t.c, become more proficient in the use of Galaxy tools and integration into the Galaxy Community.

 ## Program Duration

 A typical mentorship program is scheduled to run for 8 weeks.
 Within this 8-week period, GMentors will work closely with GMentees and interact with other GMentors in the mentor community chat.

 Highlights of this mentorship program include:

--Week 1 - an introductory call between GMentees, GMentors, and Network Managers.
+- Week 1 - an introductory call between GMentees, GMentors, and Network Managers.

--Week 4 - mid-program feedback
+- Week 4 - mid-program feedback

--Week 8 - final feedback.
+- Week 8 - final feedback.

 ## Program Tracking

 **How we track progress**

--Two feedbacks during the duration of the program: week 4 and week 8
+- Two feedbacks during the duration of the program: week 4 and week 8

--Meeting with the Network Manager
+- Meeting with the Network Manager

 **What are we tracking?**

--Progress of GMentees’ project
+- Progress of GMentees’ project

--Relationship between GMentor and GMentee(s)
+- Relationship between GMentor and GMentee(s)

--Challenges
+- Challenges

 There are three major roles in this mentorship program.
 They are:

--Mentees
+- Mentees

--Mentors
+- Mentors

--Network Managers
+- Network Managers

 ## Mentees

 Mentees are members of the Galaxy Community who:

--Are new to the community and help to become proficient in the use of Galaxy tools.
+- Are new to the community and help to become proficient in the use of Galaxy tools.

--Want to learn how to contribute efficiently.
+- Want to learn how to contribute efficiently.

--Want to transition from one part of the Galaxy ecosystem to another.
+- Want to transition from one part of the Galaxy ecosystem to another.

--Need to learn how to be a mentor.
+- Need to learn how to be a mentor.

--Need mentorship in carrying out their projects.
+- Need mentorship in carrying out their projects.

 **First Steps: Getting Started**

 Here's what you need to kick off:

--Join the matrix chat with your Gmentor.
+- Join the matrix chat with your Gmentor.

--Introduce yourself and your intended project(if you don't have a project in mind, don't worry, your GMentor has a couple of helpful projects to suggest).
+- Introduce yourself and your intended project(if you don't have a project in mind, don't worry, your GMentor has a couple of helpful projects to suggest).

--Set up meeting times and a calendar with your GMentor.
+- Set up meeting times and a calendar with your GMentor.

--Join the introductory call with your Network Manager.
+- Join the introductory call with your Network Manager.

 *Voila!
 You're set!*